Battered 'City of Light' embraces chance to shine as Olympic host

 "It's a waste of money for me," said Chloe Mathieu, 27, an environmentalist, who suggests Olympic billions could be better spent tackling social problems like poverty and France's perpetually high unemployment rate.

-"The Olympics is a way to shine," she added, adding that the City of Light "is already shining."
+"The Olympics is a way to shine," she said, adding that the City of Light "is already shining."